-Quantum Kinetically Constrained Models (KCM) have recently gathered the attention for their peculiar dynamical properties.
-Motivated by the slowness of their classical counterparts, researchers have started to investigate their quantum generalizations such as the quantum East model, the quantum Fredricksen-Andersen model, and others~\cite{Garrahan2009, Chleboun2013, Kim2015, gopalakrishnan2018hydrodynamics,gopalakrishnan2018operator, Banuls2019}.
+Quantum kinetically constrained models (KCMs) have recently attracted attention due to their distinctive dynamical properties.
+Motivated by the slowness of their classical counterparts, researchers have started to investigate their quantum generalizations, such as the quantum East model, the quantum Fredricksen-Andersen model, and others~\cite{Garrahan2009, Chleboun2013, Kim2015, gopalakrishnan2018hydrodynamics,gopalakrishnan2018operator, Banuls2019,PhysRevE.102.052132}.

-In this work, we explore the low-temperature dynamical properties of the bosonic quantum East model, a generalization of the spin-$1/2$ model studied in Refs.~\cite{Horssen2015,PhysRevX.10.021051}, where spin excitations can only be created on sites on the 'east' of a previously occupied one.
-Our contributions can be summarized as follows. ({\it i}) We show that repulsive nearest-neighbour density-density interactions are necessary to entail localization in the ground state, in contrast to East models with finite dimensional local Hilbert space. ({\it ii}) We exploit the properties of the localized phase and the bosonic nature of the model, to construct families of non-gaussian many-body states useful for quantum information processing. ({\it iii}) We illustrate how localization enhances the robustness of these states against decoherence. ({\it iv}) Finally, we propose a circuit QED implementation of the bosonic quantum East model based on chains of superconducting transmons.
+In this work, we explore the low-temperature dynamical properties of the bosonic quantum East model, a generalization of the spin-$1/2$ model studied in Refs.~\cite{Horssen2015,PhysRevX.10.021051}, in which spin excitations can only be created on sites to the ``east'' of a previously occupied one.
+Our contributions can be summarized as follows. ({\it i}) We show that repulsive density-density interactions are necessary to entail localization in the ground state, in contrast to East models with a finite-dimensional local Hilbert space. ({\it ii}) We exploit the properties of the localized phase and the bosonic nature of the model, to construct families of non-Gaussian many-body states that are useful for quantum-information processing. ({\it iii}) We illustrate how localization enhances the robustness of these states against decoherence. ({\it iv}) Finally, we propose an implementation of the bosonic quantum East model based on chains of superconducting qubits.

 In the spin-$1/2$ case, evidence has been provided in support of a dynamical transition from a fast thermalizing regime to a slow, non-ergodic one~\cite{Horssen2015,PhysRevX.10.021051}.
-In particular, in Ref.~\cite{PhysRevX.10.021051}, it was argued that the slow dynamics is a byproduct of the localized nature of the low energy eigenstates of the model.
-Namely, the corresponding wavefunctions contain non-trivial excitations only on a small compact region of the lattice, and they are in the vacuum state everywhere else.
-This has direct consequences to the dynamical properties of the system as the localized states can be used as building blocks to construct exponentially many ``slow'' states in the size of the system.
+In particular, in Ref.~\cite{PhysRevX.10.021051}, it has been argued that the slow dynamics is a byproduct of the localized nature of the low-energy eigenstates of the model.
+Namely, the corresponding wavefunctions contain nontrivial excitations only on a small compact region of the lattice and they are in the vacuum state everywhere else.
+This has direct consequences for the dynamical properties of the system, as the localized states can be used as building blocks to construct exponentially many ``slow'' states in the size of the system.